-The tiny textile town of McAdenville, population 662, has such cheer that it's been dubbed Christmas Town USA .
-In the winter months, it boasts more than 376 decorated trees, more than 200 wreaths fastened to lampposts, a life-size Nativity set, and a nine-foot display of Santa and his reindeer.
+The tiny textile town of McAdenville has such cheer that it's been dubbed Christmas Town, USA.
+In the winter months, it boasts more than 350 decorated trees, more than 200 wreaths fastened to lampposts, a life-size Nativity set, and a nine-foot display of Santa and his reindeer.
 Walk or drive through this free event as the McAdenville Baptist Church’s chimes ring out Christmas music.

 Newport Beach, California

 Hailed as one of the “World’s Best Christmas Parades,” the Newport Beach Christmas Boat Parade features more than 100 vessels ranging from kayaks to multi-million dollar yachts.
 Watch the 106-year-old parade for free from various points along Newport Harbor or from a chartered boat (prices vary).
-The dressings are incredibly elaborate, with some vessels decked out with more than $50,000 in decorations -- including, one year, a dragon that breathed real fire.
+The dressings are incredibly elaborate, with some vessels decked out thousands of dollars worth of in decorations.
 Local houses get into the spirit, too, with incredible light displays and roof-top animations.

 Santa Fe, New Mexico

 This historic Southwestern community has a full calendar of holiday events.
-Don’t miss Christmas at the Palace, an evening of live music and hot cider on the historic Plaza (December 12), or Los Posadas, the reenactment of Mary and Joseph’s search for a place to give birth to Baby Jesus (December 14).
+Don’t miss Christmas at the Palace, an evening of live music and hot cider on the historic Plaza (December 13).
 For something truly unique, we recommend the Canyon Road Farolito Walk on Christmas Eve.
 Farolitos -- luminous bags of candles and sand -- line the sidewalks and set the town aglow.

 It’s Christmas 365 days of the year in Frankenmuth -- or at least at Bronner’s Christmas Wonderland.
-The self-billed “world’s largest Christmas store” stocks 50,000 Christmas items, ranging from ornaments to Santa suits, in a retail space that sprawls roughly one and a half football fields.
+The self-billed “world’s largest Christmas store” stocks tens of thousands of Christmas items, ranging from ornaments to Santa suits, in a retail space that sprawls roughly one and a half football fields.
 Frankenmuth takes a cue from Bronner’s during December and goes all out, adorning its Bavarian-style buildings with lights and wreaths.

 West Palm Beach, Florida